cloudmrhub/KomaNYU.jl/CONTRIBUTING.md

    git push origin feature/your-feature
    ```

-8. **Initiate Pull Request (PR)**: Propose your changes by creating a pull request against the `master` branch of the KomaMRI repository.
+8. **Initiate Pull Request (PR)**: Propose your changes by creating a pull request against the `master` branch of the KomaNYU repository.
 Provide a clear title and a detailed description of your modifications.
 Ensure that your pull request is linked to an issue by including its #ID in the description.

 9. **Undergo Code Review**: Subject your code to review by maintainers, who will provide feedback and may request further adjustments before merging.

 ## License

-By contributing to KomaMRI, you agree that your contributions will be licensed under the [MIT License](https://github.com/cncastillo/KomaMRI.jl/blob/master/LICENSE).
+By contributing to KomaNYU, you agree that your contributions will be licensed under the [MIT License](https://github.com/cncastillo/KomaNYU.jl/blob/master/LICENSE).

-Thank you for contributing to KomaMRI! 🌟
+Thank you for contributing to KomaNYU! 🌟